nuwave/lighthouse/docs/master/testing/phpunit.md

 $response->assertGraphQLNotBroadcasted();
 ```

-If you need more control over your broadcast assertion you can use `graphQLSubscriptionMock` which returns a [spy](http://docs.mockery.io/en/latest/reference/spies.html) and `getGraphQLSubscriptionChannelName`
+If you need more control over your broadcast assertion you can use `graphQLSubscriptionMock` which returns a [spy](http://docs.mockery.io/en/latest/reference/spies.html) and `graphQLSubscriptionChannelName`

 ```php
 $spy = $response->graphQLSubscriptionMock($this);